 Purchasing a home isn’t the same thing as signing a lease.
-When you rent, you’re most likely committing for a year.
-When you buy, you have to commit for at least five years if you don’t want to lose money.
-As it turns out, that five-year homeownership commitment has benefits that exceed saving money.
+When renting, you’re most likely committing to a lease for a year.
+When you buy a home and get a mortgage, you should be prepared to commit for at least five years at a time, if you don’t want to lose money on your property.
+As it turns out, that five-year homeownership commitment has a lot of emotional and psychological benefits that go beyond the benefit of saving money.

 You’ll be More Connected to Your Community

 Buying a home is not a short-term investment.
-The upfront costs make it expensive to stay in a home for less than five years and most people plan on staying ten to twenty.
-When you buy a home with that intention, you’re more likely to invest in the community around you.
+The upfront purchasing, closing, and mortgage costs make it expensive to stay in a home for an amount of time that’s less than five years; most people plan on staying in their home for ten to twenty years.
+When you buy a home with that intention, you’re more likely to invest in the community around you and your property.
 You’ll try harder to have a good relationship with your neighbors, you’ll volunteer, you’ll actively engage in solving problems that come up.

 Human beings are social creatures who need tight-knit networks in order to thrive.
-And the best way to create these networks is to practice civic engagement.
+And the best way to create these networks is to practice civic engagement, which is naturally motivated when you own a home.

 You’ll Feel Less Stress